curche/no-spoilers-please/README.md

       alt="Get it on Google Play"
       height="80">](https://play.google.com/store/apps/details?id=com.jarsilio.android.scrambledeggsif)

+## Translations

+If you wish to help to translate this app to your own language, you can do so using [transifex](https://www.transifex.com/juanitobananas/scrambled-exif/).

 ## Misc Stuff and Facts

 - Basically, Exif is used by jpeg, which is the format in which your Android camera saves pictures.
 If you want to know more about Exif, check the [Wikipedia](https://en.wikipedia.org/wiki/Exif).